Lucy Irvine

-Tuin and for her book, Castaway, describing the experience.
+Tuin and for her book, Castaway (1983), describing the experience.

 Early life

-Born in Whitton, London, Irvine had a tumultuous and free spirited adolescence, in which she replaced formal education with travel and adventure.

-She first ran away from school at twelve and had no full-time schooling after her thirteenth birthday.
+Born in Whitton, London, Irvine is the younger daughter of Robert R. Irvine and his wife Lena Holloway, who was from Calver in Derbyshire.
+As well as an older sister, she has a younger brother.
+She later revealed that she had a tumultuous upbringing, developing a "habit of solitude" and confiding in her diary rather than people as a result of her family life.
+She repeatedly ran away from school and from home, maintaining this was not "because I was discontented, but because I found it interesting", and claiming "Not belonging to any particular group, I was free to observe.
+I drew word sketches of people's faces and actions.
+But I always kept a certain distance, and that habit has stuck."
+She had no full-time schooling after her thirteenth birthday.

-Before writing Castaway, she had been employed as a charlady, monkey keeper, waitress, stonemason's mate, life model, pastry cook, and concierge.
+Before writing Castaway, she had been employed as a charwoman, monkey keeper, waitress, stonemason's mate, life model, pastry cook, concierge, and Inland Revenue clerk.

 Books

 In 1981, Irvine responded to an advert placed by writer Gerald Kingsland and they became intentional castaways for a year on the isolated and uninhabited island of Tuin, in the Torres Strait between New Guinea and Australia.
 In 1983, she published her account of the experience in Castaway, which was later used as the basis for the 1986 film of the same name.
 According to Irvine, the film, directed by Nicolas Roeg, is more about the relationship between an older man and a young woman than it is about her experiences on the island.

 Following the success of Castaway, in 1985 she published Runaway about her life leading up to the decision to spend a year on Tuin.
 It describes how, while hitchhiking in Greece, she was raped at knife-point and subsequently suffered a mental breakdown.

 She published her first novel One is One in 1989.

 Irvine was approached by Diana Hepworth and her husband Tom to write their biography.
-In 1947, the two British expatriates set sail from England and embarked upon a hazardous journey in search of a faraway paradise where they could raise a family.
-They settled on Pigeon Island in the Solomons, running a trading business.
+In 1947, the two British expatriates had set sail from England and embarked upon a hazardous journey in search of a faraway paradise where they could raise a family.
+They had settled on Pigeon Island in the Solomons, running a trading business.
 Irvine accepted the invitation and in 1998 travelled to the Solomon Islands to immerse herself once again in island life.
-She was accompanied by her two youngest children and after a year, returned to write Faraway.
+She was accompanied by her two youngest children and, after a year, returned to write Faraway.